StatCan/gatekeeper-policies/README.md

 ## Images

-A helpful command to list all of the known container images is given below:
+A helpful command to list all of the known container images in the cluster is given below:

 ```sh
 kubectl get pod -o json -A | jq -r '.items[].spec.containers[].image' | sed -E 's/(.*):.*/\1/g' | sort -u